pakapoo/Fetch-Rewards-2025/README.md

 ## Tools
 * In part one, *Python Jupyter notebook* is used for data exploration.
 * In part two, *MySQL* dialect is used for SQL queries.
-* In part 3, *Python* is used for data quality checks.
+* In part three, *Python* is used for data quality checks.

 ## Solution
 ### Part 1: ER diagram
 The ER diagram was created based on the following observations and considerations:
 1. Following the naming conventions of the three provided JSON files, I named the tables as `Receipts`, `Users` and `Brands`.
     * All tables contain a unique  `_id` field, which we will use as the primary key.
-2. `Receipts` functions as the fact table, while `Users` and `Brands` serve as dimension tables.
+2. For the data model, `Receipts` functions as the fact table, while `Users` and `Brands` serve as dimension tables.
 We can establish the following foreign key relationships:
-    * The `userId` field in `Receipts` serves as a foreign key linking to `Users`.
+    * The `userId` field in `Receipts` serves as a foreign key linking to the `_id` field `Users`.
     * Since no clear foreign key connects `Receipts` to `Brands`, we will create one named `brandId`.
-3. The `rewardsReceiptItemList` field in `Receipts.json` contains a list of dictionaries.
-Flattening this structure into a single table would result in a large, complex dataset (either a wide table or a length table), which could slow down queries—especially if the business team is primarily interested in receipt-level, not item-level, details.
+3.For normalization, the `rewardsReceiptItemList` field in `Receipts.json` contains a list of dictionaries.
+Flattening this structure into a single table would result in a large, complex dataset (either a wide table or a lengthy table), which could slow down queries—especially if the business team is primarily interested in receipt-level, not item-level, details.
 To improve query performance, simplify maintenance, and keep the data model intuitive, I recommend normalizing this field into a separate table named `ReceiptItems`.

-Based on the analysis above, and the results from `./script/data_exploration.ipynb`, which lists all the columns in the JSON files, I created the following ER diagram using Crow’s Foot notation:
+Based on the analysis above, and the results from `./script/data_exploration.ipynb` that lists all the columns in the JSON files, I created the following ER diagram using Crow’s Foot notation:

 ![ER diagram](src/fetch.drawio-4.png)

 ### Part 2: SQL queries
-All six queries are answered below using MySQL syntax
+All six queries are answered below using MySQL syntax.
 #### What are the top 5 brands by receipts scanned for most recent month?

 The solution is based on the understanding that if a receipt has 5 items, 3 of which are from brand A and 2 are from brand B. This will contribute 3 to brand A and 2 to brand B total receipt counts.